DMW2151/msls-pytorch-dcgan/docs/post.md

 - Choose `AdamW`/`FusedAdamW` as an optimizer function over `SGD`. *Goodfellow, et al.* use a custom `SGD` [implementation](https://github.com/goodfeli/adversarial/blob/master/sgd.py) that is a patched version of pylearn2's `SGD`.
 Instead, I elected for a built-in PyTorch optimizer, `AdamW`.
 As an added benefit, Habana offers their own `FusedAdamW` implementation that should perform quite well on the Gaudi instances.

-- In *Goodfellow, et al.*, the authors "Estimate probability of the test set data by fitting a gaussian parzen window to the samples generated with G and reporting the log-likelihood under this distribution".
-The paper implements multiple generative methods and applies this procedure to evaluate the relative performance of each.
-Rather than using this procedure to evaluate other models, I implemented it for comparing intra-model progress across epochs, see [results](#DCGAN-Results) for a deeper discussion of model validation.
+- In *Goodfellow, et al.*, the authors use the procedure described below to estimate the relative performance of multiple generative methods.
+Rather than using this procedure to evaluate other models, I implemented it for comparing intra-model progress across epochs, see [results](#DCGAN-Results) for a deeper discussion of model validation:

+    > We estimate probability of the test set data under Pg by fitting a Gaussian Parzen window to the samples generated with G and reporting the log-likelihood under this distribution.
+The σ parameter of the Gaussians was obtained by cross validation on the validation set.
+This procedure was introduced in Breuleux et al. [7] and used for various generative models for which the exact likelihood is not tractable.

 --------